International-GNSS-Service/SLM/doc/source/overview.rst

-The IGS_ has released this `Site Log Manager (SLM) software <https://github.com/International-GNSS-Service/SLM>`_ under the permissive open source `MIT License <https://opensource.org/license/mit>`_ in the hopes that it will increase the fidelity of ground station meta data, ease the adoption of modern IT technologies while supporting the three decades of legacy systems in current operation, and foster a community of collaborative development and shared resouces for ground station management.
+The IGS_ has released this `Site Log Manager (SLM) software <https://github.com/International-GNSS-Service/SLM>`_ under the permissive open source `MIT License <https://opensource.org/license/mit>`_ in the hopes that it will increase the fidelity of ground station meta data, ease the adoption of modern technologies while supporting the three decades of legacy systems in current operation, and foster a community of collaborative development and shared resources for ground station management.

 Challenges